 Photocopying of large orders which demand considerable time must be done by private researchers on an arranged fee basis.

-Territorial Enterprise – fully Indexed from 1859-1891
+Territorial Enterprise – indexed from 1859-1891

-Phil Earl Index Cards – organized by Topic
+Phil Earl Index Cards – organized by topic

-General History Index Cards
+History Index Cards – people, places & things

 Nevada Clipping Files – over 2000 folders

 Newspapers and Microfilm